 While not currently working in a technology related field Robert’s life was still profoundly impacted by his experiences in the IEM program.
-I had the pleasure of interviewing him this month, via e-mail of course.
-That reminds me I need to talk to Dale about my travel budget.
+We had the pleasure of interviewing him this month, via e-mail.

 Robert Pedigo (RP): (Yes, I was in the first cohort: 2000-2002)